mabusi02/Projects/README.md

 Furthermore, there are two academic research papers examining Net Price Calculators, FTE enrollment, and Student Debt in Higher Education in the Midwest.
 Tableau and Microsoft Excel are the softwares I particularly used to visualize my research findings on these papers.

-**Note** Projects in R and Large notebooks have word and pdf documents which can be downloaded
+**Note:** Projects in R and Large notebooks have word and pdf documents which can be downloaded